Bit-Quill/amazon-neptune-tools/neo4j-to-neptune/readme.md

 Use the [`convert-csv`](docs/convert-csv.md) command-line utility to convert the CSV exported from Neo4j into the Neptune Gremlin bulk load CSV format.

 The utility has two required parameters: the path to the Neo4j export file and the name of a directory where the converted CSV files will be written.
-There are also optional parameters that allow you to specify node and relationship multi-valued property policies and turn on data type inferencing.
+There are also optional parameters that allow you to specify node, relationship multi-valued property policies, turn on data type inferencing, or to use a configuration YAML file for more granular conversion manipulation.

 #### Multi-valued property policies